 Bergenhus Fortress

 The Bergenhus Fortress is one of the oldest castles in Norway and is just a short walk from Bryggen at the entrance of the Bergen Harbor.
-It was a beautiful setting right by the water, but large parts were closed to set up for a concert.
+It was a beautiful setting right by the water, but unfortunately large parts of it were closed for a concert.
 We managed a quick look around but opted to skip the tower.

 Nygardsparken